 - Talk to customs agent / logistics provider for each part of the process and appoint a customs intermediary – GP Logistics obviously !

-- Ensure that Incoterms on any UK/ EU movements is clearly defined.
+- Ensure that Incoterms on any UK/ EU movements is clearly defined – bear in mind that new Incoterms came in from 01.01.2020.

 - Consider applying for a duty deferment account if applicable to their products.